-- 3.13.1 Personal information about service users and their families held by professionals and agencies is subject to a legal duty of confidence, and should not normally be disclosed without the consent of the persons concerned. - 3.13.2 It is critical that education staff are clear that wherever there is reasonable cause to suspect that a child or young person may be suffering or may be at risk of suffering significant harm, they should share, seek advice and where necessary refer concerns to social work or the police.
+- 3.13.2 It is critical that education staff are clear that wherever there is reasonable cause to suspect that a child or young person may be suffering or may be at risk of suffering significant harm, they should share, seek advice and where necessary refer concerns to social work or the police.
 The child's interests must be the overriding consideration in making such decisions. - 3.13.3 All children and young people have a right to be listened to and to have matters treated in confidence.
 Involving children and young people and upholding their rights is good practice and builds trust with children, young people and their families.
 Where there is no significant risk to a child's wellbeing, school staff should respect their right to confidentiality. - 3.13.4 In the event of potential of harm to a child or young person or where the child or young person has already been identified as being at risk through child protection procedures the need for consent in regard to information sharing is overridden and should not be sought. - 3.13.5 A person over 16 years of age has the capacity to consent.
 A child under 16 has that capacity, if the child has a general understanding of what is involved.
 In the absence of any indication to the contrary children aged 12 or over are generally expected to be old enough and to have that understanding to give their consent.
 However, the understanding or capacity of the child needs to be considered on a case by case basis.
-In most cases, where a child is unable to consent, then a person with parental responsibilities and parental rights, such as a parent, guardian or carer, should be asked to give consent on behalf of the child unless this places the child or others at greater risk. - 3.13.6 Children and young people must be advised that there are no guarantees to confidentiality, where the school assesses them or others to be at actual or potential risk. - 3.13.7 Children and young people who are looked after or looked after away from home13 by the local authority have the same rights to confidentiality with the same caveats in respect of assessed risk. - 3.13.6 While it is essential that there is information brought to the attention of the Child Protection Coordinator from a wide range of sources, schools should have a protocol for sharing information within the school.
+In most cases, where a child is unable to consent, then a person with parental responsibilities and parental rights, such as a parent, guardian or carer, should be asked to give consent on behalf of the child unless this places the child or others at greater risk. - 3.13.6 Children and young people must be advised that there are no guarantees to confidentiality, where the school assesses them or others to be at actual or potential risk. - 3.13.7 Children and young people who are looked after or looked after away from home by the local authority have the same rights to confidentiality with the same caveats in respect of assessed risk. - 3.13.8 While it is essential that there is information brought to the attention of the Child Protection Coordinator from a wide range of sources, schools should have a protocol for sharing information within the school.
 This should include which members of staff are informed of investigations or action concerning a child or young person.
 However, it is appropriate to ensure all staff are aware when a child may need extra care and support, without necessarily being provided with full details of why this is required.